 Shane Black wrote & directed the third Iron Man film.
 He did a awesome job filling in Jon position as director in the previous films.

 Fun Fact: Jon couldn’t direct Iron Man 3, because he was working on a film called “Chef” & visited Disney to construct a remake of “The Jungle Book.”

 Action Sequences contain high octane moments filled with bullets, rockets, fists, gadgets among many other pretty darn good scenes that kept my blood pumping.

 Humor is retained from Iron Man’s last two films.
 Tony’s witty sarcastic one liners always makes me laugh, he should run a comedy club.
-Tony’s new watch cracked me up.
+One more thing, Tony’s new watch cracked me up.

 Chemistry between Tony & Pepper continues to grow.